openstax/corgi/docs/operations/updating_the_stack.rst

 Prerequisites
 *************

 **Use Python 3.8.x when possible**, Python 3.9.x and above is not supported yet.
+It may be useful to use pyenv.

 1. Install `Docker Auto Labels <https://github.com/tiangolo/docker-auto-labels>`_ and six
 =========================================================================================